Skip to Main Content

 PTO accruals

 When PTO accrues, it is most often earned over time versus being awarded in one lump sum.
 PTO accruals may be based on pay periods, hours worked or specific milestones (e.g., years of service with the company).
-For example, an employee may earn one hour of PTO for every 30 hours worked.
+For example, a long-tenured employee may earn eight hours of PTO for every 80 hours worked.
 Salaried employees are typically assumed to work 40 hours per week for hourly PTO accrual purposes.

 Lump sum

 A lump-sum PTO policy awards employees their entire time-off benefit for the whole year in one big sum.
 This sort of policy most often refills on an annual basis, either on the employee’s anniversary or on Jan.
-1. In plans that renew on the calendar year, new hires are typically given a prorated amount of PTO based on the amount of time they worked for the company in the preceding calendar year.
+1. In plans that renew on the calendar year, new hires are typically given a prorated amount of PTO based on the amount of time they will work for the company in the current year or have worked for the company in the preceding calendar year.

 For example, if a company gives 20 days of PTO annually and an employee joins the team July 1, they would be given 10 days of PTO upon hire and a subsequent 20 days on Jan.
-1st.
-When a lump sum is awarded on an employee’s start date or at the beginning of the calendar year, it is referred to as a “front-loaded” PTO policy.
-Employers can also award lump sums of PTO for a job well done.
-Some employers use additional PTO to reward employees for achievements in safety, attendance or job performance.
+1. When a lump sum is awarded on an employee’s start date or at the beginning of the calendar year, it is referred to as a “front-loaded” PTO policy.

 Unlimited PTO

-Unlimited PTO is a policy where employees can take off time according to an honor system.
-Time off is not restricted, and employees are trusted to take off time that suits their personal needs as long as it doesn’t interfere with their professional goals and responsibilities.
-For PTO policies to be effective, organizations should create detailed supporting documents so there are no misunderstandings about how and when unlimited time off can be used.
-While ambiguity can lead to policy abuse, unclear unlimited-PTO policies can also result in less time off being used.
+Unlimited PTO is a policy where employees can take time off as needed.
+Time-off amounts are not restricted, and employees are trusted to take time off as long as it doesn’t interfere with their professional goals and responsibilities.
+For unlimited-PTO policies to be effective, organizations should:

 PTO and overtime